Many of the world’s top athletes will be admiring grass this summer supplied by the country’s leading artificial lawn specialists.

 Inside the terminal a synthetic grassed area will give the approach a more prestigious look, with Evergreens UK “proud and delighted” to be able to say they have played their part in London’s hosting of the world’s top sports festival.

-“It is a high profile contract win for us, and we’re very proud and delighted that the world’s finest athletes will be able to walk across our artificial grass before they leave for home, hopefully with fantastic memories from London 2012” said company spokesman Andy Driver.
+“It is a high profile contract win for us, and we’re very proud and delighted that the world’s finest athletes will be able to walk across our artificial grass before they leave for home, hopefully with fantastic memories from London 2012”.

 “As visitors arrive at the terminal they will be greeted by a luscious green perfectly trimmed surface.
 The athletes will be travelling home in first class style enhancing their London 2012 experience.”